fosslight/fosslight-guide-en/scanner/7_scanner_service.md

 {: .specific-title}
 ![analysis_result](images/7_fl_ss_analysis_result.png){: .styled-image}
 1. **Download results** : You can download the analysis result file.
-    - FOSSLight Scanner Result :  This is the file to upload during the FOSSLight Hub[Identification](https://fosslight.org/hub-guide/tutorial/1_project/2_Identification/) process.
+    - FOSSLight Scanner Result :  This is the file to upload during the FOSSLight Hub [Identification](https://fosslight.org/hub-guide/tutorial/1_project/2_Identification/) process.
 2. **Files** :  This is the file to upload during the FOSSLight Hub (FOSSLight Dependency results not included)
 3. **Detected Open Source** : You can check the analysis results as a list.
 (FOSSLight Dependency results not included)
 ![detected_opensource](images/7_fl_ss_detected_opensource.png){: .styled-image}